cloudflare/cloudflare-docs/content/support/Troubleshooting/Restoring Visitor IPs/Restoring original visitor IPs.md

 4. Click **Ok**.
 You should see your new entry reflected under **Custom Fields**.
 Click on **Apply** when you are back in the _Logging_ window.

 1. If this is successful, the log file should now have an underscore:You should also see the change in the fields:
-2. Restart the site, then W3SVC, then the entire instance if the change doesn’t reflect immediately.When using enhanced logging in IIS 8.5+, it **does not restore** original visitor IP at the application level.
+2. Restart the site, then W3SVC, then the entire instance if the change doesn't reflect immediately.When using enhanced logging in IIS 8.5+, it **does not restore** original visitor IP at the application level.

 To have Tomcat7 automatically restore the original visitor IP to your access logs and application you will need to add `%{CF-Connecting-IP}i` into your log schema.